 Prepare the journal entry for the August 31 transaction.

-Note, the selling price per share in this case is lower the original purchase price ($22.00 vs. $25.00).
-As such, there is a $3.00 reduction from the purchase price.
+Note that the selling price per share in this case is lower than the original purchase price ($22.00 vs. $25.00).
+Therefore, there is a $3.00 reduction from the purchase price.
 The total cash the company receives is based on the market price it received for each share sold ($22.00 per share times the number of shares sold).
 As previously stated, whenever T/S is disposed of, regardless of the selling price at which they are disposed, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase ($25.00 per share times the number of shares sold).
-The Paid in Capital from Treasury Stock account is debited the difference (up to the credit balance in that account), because the balance in the paid in capital from treasury stock account CANNOT go below zero as well.
+The Paid-in Capital from Treasury Stock account is debited the difference (up to the credit balance in that account) because the balance in Paid-inthis account cannot go below zero as well.

-At his point, the development of the journal entry looks like this:
+At this point, the development of the journal entry looks like this: